Brampton Bierlow

-Brampton Bierlow, often known as Brampton, is a village and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
+Brampton Bierlow, near Barnsley, often known as Brampton, is a village and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
 It is situated on the south side of the Dearne Valley, between Barnsley and Rotherham.

+Etymology

+The name Brampton derives from the Old English brōmtūn meaning 'settlement growing with broom'.
+The name Bierlow derives from the Old Norse býjarlǫg meaning 'a village community'.

+Population

 According to the 2001 census, the parish had a population of 3,658, increasing to 4,610 at the 2011 Census.

+Historic significance

 The parish was within the historic county boundaries of the West Riding of Yorkshire.